 liberties.
 And as activists, we can help expand the movement by creating

 a dialogue with both other progressives and members of the general public.
+I have recently gathered information regarding foundation funding, and

 will continue to pursue these efforts so that HAW may be able to finance